kayaland254/coffee_machine/README.md

 # coffee_machine
 A python program that works as a coffee machine.
-Coffee lovers can pick between a espresso, latte or cappuccino.
+Coffee lovers can pick between espresso, latte or cappuccino.